youjin2/streaming-ml-pipeline/README.md

 - [01\_eda\_ford\_used\_car\_dataset.ipynb]
 - [02\_train\_car\_price\_prediction\_model.ipynb]

-In case you want to skip the above examples, I have written a python script that trains the ML model and save it as a `BentoML` model.
+In case you want to skip the above examples, I have written a Python script that trains the ML model and save it as a `BentoML` model.
 In that case, just run commands below in the docker container:
 ```bash
 # train and save the BentoML model